A provincial state of emergency remains in effect due to numerous wildfires.

-The Coal and Mineral Development Unit of the Department of Energy issues and administers agreements relating to exploration and production of Alberta-owned (Crown) metallic and industrial minerals and ammonite shell.
+The Coal and Mineral Development Unit of the Department of Energy and Minerals issues and administers agreements relating to exploration and production of Alberta-owned (Crown) metallic and industrial minerals and ammonite shell.
 The Unit also administers agreements relating to storage caverns and other non-production uses of minerals.
 Information about these agreement types and associated administrative activities is summarized below.
-For additional information, please refer to other information on this site including:
+For additional information, refer to other information on this site including:

 Metallic and industrial minerals include minerals such as diamonds and other precious stones, gold, iron and other precious and base metals, limestone and other stone, and salt (i.e., minerals other than oil, gas, coal, oil sands, ammonite shell and surface materials.)

 A permit grants the exclusive right to explore for Alberta-owned rock-hosted metallic and industrial minerals in a specified location.
 Other jurisdictions in Canada use the term "mineral claim" for this type of agreement.
 A permit can be held for an indefinite amount of.
-While there is no annual rent, permit holders are required to conduct exploration work and must report on the work every two years, for additional information, please refer to the Exploration Tool Kit or the Prospecting Tool Kit.
+While there is no annual rent, permit holders are required to conduct exploration work and must report on the work every two years, for additional information, refer to the Exploration Tool Kit or the Prospecting Tool Kit.

 A lease grants the exclusive right to develop and mine Alberta-owned rock-hosted metallic and industrial minerals in a specified location.
 The term of a lease is 15 years, and it may be continued.
 Annual rent must be paid.
-Royalties must be paid if any mineral production takes place on the lease, for additional information, please refer to the Mining Tool Kit.
+Royalties must be paid if any mineral production takes place on the lease, for additional information, refer to the Mining Tool Kit.

 The AER regulates the drilling of wells and injection into subsurface formations.
 Apply through the AER or email: [email protected].